RaghavendraSiddhardha/CmdCricket/README.md

    python main.py
    ```

-4. **Follow the prompts** to set up your game and start playing.
+4. **Follow the on-screen prompts** to set up your game and start playing.

 ## Acknowledgments

-- Inspired by the love of cricket and gaming.
+- Inspired by a passion for cricket and gaming.
-- Thanks to the contributors who helped shape this project.
 ```